-When Flight mode is activated, Bluetooth® connectivity is turned OFF.
-However, your hearing aids are still turned ON and functioning.
-Be aware that pressing the push-button on one hearing aid activates Flight mode on both hearing aids.
-For information about sounds and lights, see the Sound and LED light indicators section.
+When Flight mode is activated, Bluetooth connectivity is turned OFF.
+However, the hearing aid is still turned ON and functioning.
+Be aware that pressing the push-button on one hearing aid, activates Flight mode on both hearing aids.
+For more information about sounds and lights, see the Sound and LED light indicators section.